 Attorneys – In the field of workers’ compensation law, there are generally three types of attorneys.

 Our firm ONLY represents injured workers.
-We do not try play both sides of the ball as some attorney’s try to do.
 Click here or call us at (229) 244-7171 to schedule your free, no obligation consultation.

 One of our expert attorney’s will gladly sit down with you to review your case, explain the entire process and answer any questions about your case at no cost to you and with no obligation for representation.